 May 2022.
 Lou was selected as the first recipient of the CUR’s Silvia Ronco Innovative Mentor Award!
-Grayson Hamrick (’21) (in collaboration with Casey Londergan) published our methods and tips for the expression, purification, and characterization of type II PKS ACPs in Methods of Molecular Biology.
+Grayson Hamrick (’21) (in collaboration with Casey Londergan and Lou) published our methods and tips for the expression, purification, and characterization of type II PKS ACPs in Methods of Molecular Biology.
 Lou also co-led the 2022 FLAMEnet Workshop on “Changing Culture to Build Student Resilience” at Emory University.
 Great work, team!

 April 2022.
 Christina McBride (’23) was awarded a Goldwater Scholarship!
 Lou co-authored two publications: one on the use of ActinoBase to study Streptomyces in White Rose Research Online, and another studying the cytochrome P450 OxyA from the kistamicin biosynthesis cyclization cascade in Frontiers in Chemistry.
 Lou also served as a panelist for the 2022 National Institute of Diabetes and Digestive and Kidney Diseases Symposium, and gave an invited seminar at the University of Illinois Urbana-Champaign.